SaravannanP/Aws-notes/README.md

 			   - 2 - 4 data centers

 ### AWS data centers
-- Each AZ is one or more discrete data centers with redundant power, networking and connectivity
+- Each AZ is one or more discrete data centers with redundant power,networking and connectivity

 - They are separate from each other so that they are isolated from disasters

 - They are connected with high bandwidth ultra-low latency networking

 ### AWS Edge Locations/ Points of Presence
 - Amazon has 400+ Points of presence in 90+ cities acorss 40+ countries

 ## Tour of AWS console
-- AWS has global service:
+# AWS global services:
   - identity and Access Management(IAM)
   - Route 53 (DNS service)
   - CloudFront (Content Delivery Network)
   - WAF(Web application firewall)

-- Most AWS services are Region-scoped:
+# AWS region-scoped services:
-  Amazon EC2 (Infra as a service)
+  - Amazon EC2 (Infra as a service)
-  Elastic Beanstalk(Platform as a service)
+  - Elastic Beanstalk (Platform as a service)
-  Lambda (function as a service)
+  - Lambda (function as a service)
-  Rekognition(software as a service)
+  - Rekognition (software as a service)